Stand Up For Your Custodial Rights As A Parent

 One of the most contested issues in divorce is child custody.
 Disagreements about parenting time, child discipline, child support, educational costs and other issues may crop up long after the divorce is final.
 In some cases, the parents may need to go back to court to enforce a child custody and visitation agreement or to amend an agreement when circumstances have changed.

-At Robinson & Clapham, our lawyers have more than 50 years of combined experience in resolving child custody issues for Rhode Island clients.
+At Robinson & Clapham, our lawyers have more than 50 years of combined legal experience in resolving child custody issues for Rhode Island clients.
 We draw from our extensive experience to uphold your rights, whether this means negotiating a fair parenting schedule or appearing at trial for you.

 - Modifying parenting time agreements when a parent changes work shifts.

-- Modification of child support agreements due to a change in employment status or income.
-The amount of child support can be increased or decreased if warranted due to a substantial change in circumstances.
+- Modifying child support agreements due to a change in employment status or income.

-- Enforcement of child visitation or child support agreements
+- Enforcing child visitation or child support agreements.

-- Educational expenses for children attending private schools and colleges
+- Getting support for educational expenses for children attending private schools and colleges.

-- Requests by parent with primary child placement to move out of state
+- Fielding requests by parents with primary child placement to move out of state.

-In Rhode Island, a custodial parent is not ordinarily permitted to permanently leave the jurisdiction without permission of the court or the other party.
-Our attorneys have represented both the custodial and noncustodial parents in court actions involving whether it is in the best interests of the child to move out of state.
+In Rhode Island, a custodial parent ordinarily cannot permanently leave the jurisdiction without the permission of the court or the other party.
+Our family law attorneys have represented both the custodial and noncustodial parents in court actions involving whether it is in the best interests of the child to move out of state.

-If you are searching for a team of skilled divorce attorneys that offer personal service and practical solutions to your separation issues through zealous advocacy, contact the Rhode Island child custody lawyers at Robinson & Clapham.
+If you are searching for a team of skilled divorce attorneys that offer personal service and practical solutions to your separation issues through zealous advocacy, contact our child custody lawyers at Robinson & Clapham.
 To request your initial consultation, please call our Providence office location at 401-661-8287, call our Wakefield office at 401-783-3600 or use our online contact form to reach us.